 If you stash those dollars in a traditional IRA, you can always deduct your contribution if you aren’t covered by an employer’s retirement plan.
 What if you or your spouse has a retirement plan at work?
-You’ll need to check the income limits for 2018 and 2019.
+You’ll need to check the income limits for 2019.

 To fund a Roth, it doesn’t matter whether you’re covered by a workplace retirement plan.
 Instead, all that matters is whether you meet the income thresholds for that tax year.